f90/FactorGAN/README.md

 * a discriminator to judge the generator's shoe quality
 * another to do the same for the edges
 * two "dependency discriminators" to ensure the generator outputs edge maps that fit to their respective shoe images:
-    * The "real dependency" discriminator tries to distinguish real paired examples from real ones where each shoe was randomly assigned to an edge map (by "shuffling" the real batch), thereby having to learn which edge maps go along which shoes.
+    * The "real dependency" discriminator distinguishes between real paired examples from their "shuffled" versions, where each shoe was randomly assigned to a different edge map, forcing the discriminator to learn whether a pair of edge map and shoe image belongs together.
-    * The "fake dependency" discriminator does the same for generator samples.
+    * The "fake dependency" discriminator does the same, but for generator samples.
+By comparing its outputs to those from the real dependency discriminator, this allows us to determine which combinations of outputs appear too often or too rarely compared to the real data.

-The real dependency discriminator is the only component that needs paired samples for training, while the other components can make use of the extra available shoes and edge images.
+Note that only the real dependency discriminator needs paired samples for training, while the other components can make use of the extra available shoes and edge images, so we can train our GAN with more data.

 Training works by alternating between a) updating all discriminators (individually) and b) updating the generator.
 Amazingly, we can update the generator just like in a normal GAN, by simply adding the unnormalised discriminator outputs and using the result for the generator loss.